 Starting a travel blog is a wonderful journey that’s too difficult to encapsulate in just a few sentences.
 There are so many things involved and I’ve decided to share the process with you here.
 Along with lessons from various failures along the way, I’ve picked up a lot and want to pass it onto you.
 Follow these 8 steps for starting your travel blog the right way and you’ll see that this is not as hard as it looks.
 Let’s get started with the most obvious of them all!

-This is a no brainer but I just have to put it out there.
+Just as I say to my daughter in this guide, travel FFS.
 Travel bloggers must travel in order to write a travel blog!
-Of course, I’m not just talking about about international travel to ridiculously hard-to-reach destinations.
+Of course, I’m not just talking about international travel to ridiculously hard-to-reach destinations.
 Local travel is something that many people neglect and right there is a niche that’s waiting to be filled.
 Though he does branch out from time to time, Howard from Backroad Planet writes about lesser-known and local road trips around his base in Florida.
 Travel around your own surroundings if you don’t have the means (money or time) to gallivant across the globe.

 Skip this if you want to move onto the next step but you’ll be sorry.
 First and foremost, there’s a reason or multiple ones that explain why you want to start a travel blog.
 Write them down and guess what?
 This can become a post about why you’re writing and that will clearly outline your goals and ambitions for this site.
 Otherwise, you’ll end up like the inspirational Ryan Biddulph who once deleted thousands of blog posts, even if he views that moment as a triumph.
 He’s a really positive guy, though.
 Honestly, this “Why” is the most important question you should be asking.
 Don’t use it as a way to discourage yourself but more as the first step in creating something that you’re going to nurture over time.

-Tip: If you ever get stuck or frustrated with the progress of your site, always think back to this question.
+Tip: If you ever get stuck or frustrated with the progress of your site, always think back to why you’ve started.
 That will help you push forward through tough times, as it has for me.

 Build Your Site